 All these qualities combine to commend the author and his work.

 Author Geoff Waugh has been generous by providing several books encompassing body ministry.
 Each has a different flavor but all draw you closer to the concept of what today’s ministry needs to entail.
 Whether in church or in home groups all must center, he states, on relationships and using the varying gifts of the body to build up God’s kingdom.
 Just like Jesus taught on kingdom living we too need to break out of comfortable tradition, dissolve the gap between clergy and laity, and not conform to the world but be an agent of transformation to the world.

 Servant leaders, Waugh believes, are called and anointed to equip others for ministry.
 It is not about position, hierarchy, or authority but a question of function and service.
 As the order of service is dictated by the Spirit’s outpouring, there are new songs in worship that can emerge as well as inspirational insights to edify the body.

 The contrast given between traditional leading and 21 st century servant leadership is very informative.
 It allows pastors and leaders to evaluate the way things are done and help them lead in supportive ways.

-The media and educational access via technology has allowed information at our fingertips and Waugh shares how the purpose of education has changed and what adult learners most appreciate today.
+The media and educational access via technology have allowed information at our fingertips and Waugh shares how the purpose of education has changed and what adult learners most appreciate today.
 This resource will be of benefit to all ministry leaders and teachers.
 I recommend it for positive change and for allowing the Holy Spirit, the Great Teacher, to have full reign.